bomatter/data-TUAB/README.md

 # TUAB Dataset

-This is a curated version of the [TUH Abnormal EEG Corpus (TUAB)](https://isip.piconepress.com/projects/tuh_eeg/html/downloads.shtml) v3.0.1.
+This is a curated version of the [TUH Abnormal EEG Corpus (TUAB)](https://isip.piconepress.com/projects/tuh_eeg/html/downloads.shtml) v3.0.1 in BIDS format.